-- 205. The Environmental Agency checklist will also be used to ensure that planning permissions and decisions comply with Government environmental and social approval processes.
+- 239. The Environmental Agency checklist will also be used to ensure that planning permissions and decisions comply with Government environmental and social approval processes.
 Updating of ESMP and a decision as to whether an EIA is required will be the final step.
-The initial actions during pre-inception will involve coordination of the roles and responsibilities of those involved in managing these risks with the ESS specialist taking the lead role with supporting role from the Gender and M&E specialists. - 206.
+The initial actions during pre-inception will involve coordination of the roles and responsibilities of those involved in managing these risks with the ESS specialist taking the lead role with supporting role from the Gender and M&E specialists. - 240.
 The potential environmental and social risks posed by the project are limited and constrained to feeder road rehabilitation, cassava production, rice production, small-scale irrigation and drainage, fertiliser usage and agricultural rehabilitation of cocoa.
 The project will not have any negative impacts such as the involuntary taking or restriction on the use of land resulting in physical or economic displacement or negatively affect indigenous peoples or sites of historic, religious or cultural significance.
-The project is rated as a 'category B' project according to IFAD's Social, Environmental and Climate Assessment Procedures (SECAP), which means that no formal Environmental management plan will however be mainstreamed throughout project design and implementation and be largely covered by the Adaptation Fund funded activities.
+The project is rated as a 'category B' project according to IFAD's Social, Environmental and Climate Assessment Procedures (SECAP), which means that no formal Environmental and Social Impact Assessment (ESIA) will be required.
+Further analysis and an environmental management plan will however be mainstreamed throughout project design and implementation and be largely covered by the Adaptation Fund funded activities.
 The project will not invest in any sensitive areas like protected areas and if activities are around buffer zones, they must comply with the National Park management plans.
 No investment is expected to support more than 100 ha contigous development and aquaculture ponds of more than 25 ha.